Home/Compare/Answered vs Upsolve: Different Tools for Different Problems

 For users who qualify, there is no catch.
 Upsolve's Chapter 7 tool is genuinely free, funded by grants from Legal Services Corporation, the Gates Foundation, and other donors.
 The real limits are the eligibility criteria, not hidden fees.
 The federal court filing fee of approximately $338 is paid to the court, not to Upsolve, and is waivable.
 The two credit-counseling courses are paid to third parties.
 The credit consequence — bankruptcy stays on your credit report for 7 to 10 years — is a real cost of Chapter 7 itself, not a cost of using Upsolve.
 Users who do not qualify, or who do not want bankruptcy, simply cannot use the tool.

 Because Upsolve does not generate debt-defense documents and SoloSuit does.
 The referral is a rational result of product scoping.
 Upsolve discloses the relationship verbatim: "Solo is an affiliate partner, which means Upsolve may earn a small commission if you choose to use their paid service."
-SoloSuit covers all 50 states with an Answer-document product (priced $67 Standard or $247 Premium) plus a separate settlement product (SoloSettle, 19% of the face value of the original debt).
+SoloSuit covers all 50 states with an Answer-document product (including $67 Standard and $247 Premium public tiers) plus a separate settlement product that publishes a fee of 19% contingent on settlement, with SoloSuit's own public pages describing the fee base inconsistently (one page says 19% of the settlement amount, another 19% of the total debt).
 A more detailed comparison of SoloSuit and Answered is at /compare/answered-vs-solosuit.
+SoloSuit prices, product names, filing timelines, attorney-review scope, court fees, and settlement terms can change.
+Users should verify SoloSuit checkout and terms before buying.

 Partially.
 In some federal bankruptcy districts, Upsolve is approved to e-file the Chapter 7 petition and schedules on behalf of the user.
 In other districts, the user prints the generated forms and files them at the courthouse themselves.
 Either way, the user still has to attend the required meeting of creditors in person or by video, complete two credit-counseling courses, and respond to any trustee inquiries.
 Upsolve is software, not a law firm — it does not represent users at the meeting of creditors and does not provide individualized legal advice.